openpitrix/openpitrix/docs/design/db-design.md

     last_modified TIMESTAMP DEFAULT CURRENT_TIMESTAMP NOT NULL
 );
 CREATE UNIQUE INDEX app_ix_name ON app (name);
-CREATE USER 'app_user'@'localhost' IDENTIFIED BY 'password';
+CREATE USER IF NOT EXISTS 'openpitrix_app_user'@'%' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON openpitrix.app TO 'app_user'@'localhost';
+GRANT ALL PRIVILEGES ON openpitrix.app TO 'openpitrix_app_user'@'%';
 ```

 * For cluster service